richardbinder/MachineLearning2024S/Exercise1/report.md

 The Neural Network performed best of the three classification models, but also has the highest training computation time.
-Some activation functions (non-linear ones) and optimization algorithms (SGD) also don't seem to do well on the dataset.
+Some activation functions (non-linear ones) and optimization algorithms (SGD) don't to do well on the dataset.
 The Random Tree model was the most robust and easiest to get the right choice of parameters on.
-KNN was the simplest and fastest algorithm, but also easily capped at a certain performance, and does not allow to change many parameters.
+KNN was the simplest and fastest algorithm, but is also easily capped at a certain performance, and changing its parameters doesn't significantly improve the performance.
 Scaling the data improved the performance of the Neural Network, but not the others.
 Below is a summary of the best found preprocessing and parameter choices for each model.